Australian and New Zealand Association for Research in Music Education

 Phoenix Rising from the Ashes, the 42nd Conference 2020

 The Australian and New Zealand Association for Research in Music Education (ANZARME) is pleased to announce the 42nd Annual Conference.
-In 2020, the conference will be hosted by Southern Cross University, and ANZARME welcomes all researchers of music education, from beginning to experienced.
+In 2020, the conference will be an online format hosted by MGSE and MCM, The University of Melbourne, in conjunction with SCU and ANZARME welcomes all researchers of music education, from beginning to experienced.

 The summer of 2019-2020 in Australia has been a time of devastating national events, with much of the nation drought-stricken and many places, people, property, livestock and wildlife destroyed by bushfires.
 New Zealand also experienced the tragedy of the White Island volcano eruption.
+In addition, both countries have been severely impacted by the COVID-19 crisis.
 These events, the circumstances leading to them and possible pathways for recovery are questions of global magnitude.
 Consequently, the theme for ANZARME’s 2020 Conference is Phoenix Rising from the Ashes.

 Topics investigated in the ANZARME Conference may include (but are not limited to):

 - creating and nurturing healthy, sustainable and flexible learning environments

 - predicting future directions in music education and music professions and adapting courses and curricula to meet these challenges

 - preparing students for careers that encompass significant life changes and events